View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

-\textbf{b.
-Number of Keypoints} The number of keypoints $N_{key}$ matters how the keypoints estimation stage sub-network determines agents' styles of their future behaviors.
-It gives all agents multiple keypoints estimations within several different styles.
-In other words, it ``judges'' agents' behavior styles through these keypoints.
-A small $N_{key}$ value will result in too loose style division, making it challenging to reflect the differences between different styles.
-However, a larger value may result in a strict style division, making it difficult to reflect agents' multi-style future choices.
-Experiments on variations a2, b1, and b2 show the quantitative comparisons with different $N_{key}$ configurations.
-It shows that the b1 ($N_{key} = 3$) outperforms a2 ($N_{key} = 1$) with additional improvements for about 5\% \ADE~and 6\% \FDE.
-However, The performance of b2 ($N_{key} = 6$) reduces by about 1\% to 5\% compared to the basic variation a1.
-Please see visualized trajectories of different $N_{key}$ variations in section 4.3.2b to learn how they affect the prediction performance qualitatively.
+The number of spectrum keypoints to be predicted matters how the keypoints estimation sub-network determines agents' overall motion trends.
+A smaller $N_{key}$ might cause a looser planning division, making it challenging to reflect the differences between agents' similar future choices.
+On the contrary, a larger value may lead to a strict trends division, which could be difficult for the subsequent network to reflect agents' multiple uncertain future choices and motion preferences.
+Ablation experiments on variations a2, b1, b2, and b3 show the quantitative comparisons with different $N_{key}$ configurations.
+The temporal keypoints are set to the equivalence point among the predicted period ($t_f = 12$).
+For example, when $N_{key} = 1$, we set $\{t_1^{key}\} = \{t_h + 12\}$, and when $N_{key} = 4$, we set $\{t_1^{key}, t_2^{key}, t_3^{key}, t_4^{key}\} = \{t_h + 3, t_h + 6, t_h + 9, t_h + 12\}$.
+It shows that variation b1 ($N_{key} = 3$) outperforms variation a2 ($N_{key} = 1$) with additional improvements by about 5\% \ADE~and 6\% \FDE.
+However, The performance of variation b3 ($N_{key} = 6$) reduces by about 5\% and 1\% compared to variation a1.
+Please refer to visualized trajectories of different $N_{key}$ variations in section ``Qualitative Analysis'' to see how they affect the prediction performance qualitatively.